Anthi Malteza

 In parallel to designing experiences and interfaces for companies or my own clients as a freelancer, I have been looking for opportunities to share what I have learned on the job and help others develop their skillset, make it a little easier for young people to enter the market and respond to their own career and design challenges.
 I have experience

-• leading a small team of entry/junior level professionals
+• Leading a small team of entry/junior level professionals

-• teaching UX design and HCI to undergraduate students
+• Teaching human-centered design to postgraduate students

 During office hours you will find me working on all sorts of designs, studying something new, preparing and facilitating design conversations and reviews, translating UX glossary to plain English or Greek for non-designer folks and acting as the end users’ advocate in all cases.